WillDavidCole/autoComponent/api/README.txt

 pipenv shell
 pipenv install -r requirements.txt

-# To run the flask api from cmd in .api/ - simply issue the following command:
+# To run the flask api from cmd in .api/ - simply issue the following commands:
+    # to start the virtual env:
+        pipenv shell
+    # starts the api:
         flask run

 ## NOTE => the above assumes that flask, flask-restful and SQLAlchemy have been installed from 'requirements.txt'